anuramt/R3-SoftwareTask1-AnuramThirumoli/README.md

 ```

 **3. How is the CD4511 decoder connected?** \
 Since I am using multiplexing to run the 7-segment displays, I only need to use one CD4511 decoder.
-This decoder uses Binary Coded Decimal to represent the numbers 0 to 9 using its binary equivalent (ex. the number 9 is the binary pattern 1001).
+This decoder uses Binary Coded Decimal to represent the numbers 0 to 9 using its binary equivalent (for example, the number 9 is the binary pattern 1001).
 Therefore, I need to use 4 digital pins and output HIGH and LOW using the binary pattern of the number I want to display to the CD4511 decoder.
 I do this by connecting the digital pins 8, 9, 10, and 11 from the Arduino Uno to the pin inputs 1, 2, 3, and 4 respectively (brown wires).

 Here are the other pins in the 7-segment display and what I have done with them (other than the 7-segment output pins):
 - *Power:* I have connected this to 5V power rail.